Samkth123/KTH-md/Negotiations/Assignment 3 - The Tactical Utilization of Cognitive Biases in Negotiations.md

 **Smart bundling**: In a proposal, include two or more small gains instead of one gain of equal magnitude.

 ##### Stonewalling
+The often displayed behavior of delaying and decelerating negotiations cannot only be attributed to a possibly insecure bargaining behavior.
+Instead, it is often used deliberately as a tactic which can increase the chance of the other party's escalation of commitment.